capstone-coal/pycoal/README.rst

 Project Motivation & Statement
 ------------------------------
-pycoal provides a suite of algorithms (written in Python) to identify, classify, characterize, and quantify (by reporting a number of key metrics) the direct and indirect impacts of MTM and related destructive surface mining activities across the continental U.S.A (and further afield).
+COAL provides a suite of algorithms (written in Python) to identify, classify, characterize, and quantify (by reporting a number of key metrics) the direct and indirect impacts of MTM and related destructive surface mining activities across the continental U.S.A (and further afield).